 Albion is a very small city located in the state of Nebraska.
 With a population of 1,589 people and two constituent neighborhoods, Albion is the 70th largest community in Nebraska.
 Much of the housing stock in Albion was built prior to World War II, making it one of the older and more historic cities in the country.

 Unlike some cities, Albion isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Albion are a mix of both white- and blue-collar jobs.
-Overall, Albion is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Albion who work in management occupations (13.91%), office and administrative support (11.31%), and food service (10.79%).
+Overall, Albion is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Albion who work in management occupations (13.07%), office and administrative support (12.68%), and food service (11.51%).

 As is often the case in a small city, Albion doesn't have a public transportation system that people use for their commute.

 The people who call Albion home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Albion residents report their race to be White, followed by Asian.
-Important ancestries of people in Albion include Irish, Swedish, English, and Czech.
+Important ancestries of people in Albion include Irish, English, Norwegian, and Polish.

 The most common language spoken in Albion is English.
 Other important languages spoken here include Spanish and German.